rowyio/feedbackfin/README.md

 This is the URL to send the feedback to.
 The widget will make a POST request to this URL with the feedback data as a JSON body.

-You can generate a webhook URL endpoint and view the responses in a spreadsheet-UI using Rowy.
+Generate a webhook URL and view the feedback in a spreadsheet-UI using Rowy.
 [Learn how &nbsp;&UpperRightArrow;](https://feedbackfin.com/setup)

 ## Options